-Students must apply to be admitted into the Honours program.
-Normally an application is made after the students has completed between 30 and 60 credit hours.
-Applying as early as possible is encouraged so that the student can plan his or her program to ensure an efficient and complete selection of required courses.
+Students must apply to be admitted into the BES Honours program.
+Normally an application is made after the student has completed sixty (60) credit hours in the program.
+Students seeking admission will also be assessed on the basis of their overall academic record.
+Applying as early as possible is encouraged so that the student can plan his or her thesis research effectively.

-To apply, complete an application for admission to an Honours program (available online at the Service Centre web page, www.smu.ca/servicecentre/ forms.html#honoursapplication) and submit it to the Registrar.
-The Registrar will forward the application to the department for evaluation.
+To apply, complete an application for admission to an Honours program (available online at the Service Centre web page, www.smu.ca/servicecentre/forms.html#honoursapplication) and submit it to the Registrar.
+The Registrar will forward the application to the BES Coordinator for evaluation.

 Minimum requirements for admission are: